MicrosoftDocs/architecture-center/docs/example-scenario/networking/azure-dns-private-resolver-content.md

 #### Reverse DNS support

-For detailed information about Azure support for reverse DNS and how reverse DNS works, see [Overview of reverse DNS and support in Azure](/azure/dns/dns-reverse-dns-overview).

 Traditionally, DNS records map a DNS name to an IP address.
 For example, `www.contoso.com` resolves to 42.3.10.170.
 With reverse DNS, the mapping goes in the opposite direction.
 An IP address is mapped back to a name.
 For example, the IP address 42.3.10.170 resolves to `www.contoso.com`.

+For detailed information about Azure support for reverse DNS and how reverse DNS works, see [Overview of reverse DNS and support in Azure](/azure/dns/dns-reverse-dns-overview).

 #### Restrictions

 DNS Private Resolver has the following limitations:

-- DNS Private Resolver rulesets can only be linked to virtual networks that are within the same geographical region as the resolver.
+- DNS Private Resolver rule sets can only be linked to virtual networks that are within the same geographical region as the resolver.
 - A virtual network can't contain more than one DNS private resolver.
 - You need to assign a dedicated subnet to each inbound and outbound endpoint.